flutter/website/animations.md

 ## AnimationController

-To create an animation, first create a [`AnimationController`](http://docs.flutter.io/flutter/animation/AnimationController-class.html).
+To create an animation, first create an [`AnimationController`](http://docs.flutter.io/flutter/animation/AnimationController-class.html).
 As well as being an animation itself, an `AnimationController` lets you control the animation.
 For example, you can tell the controller to play the animation